 Financial obligations to the College must be satsified for the student to be eligible to apply for Reduced Tuition Program.

 The Commencement ceremony, which takes place each May, includes formal conferral of the degree for students who have completed all requirements either in the summer, fall, or spring.
-Conferral of the degree is signified by the awarding of the bachelor of arts or bachelor of science hood and presentation of the diploma.
+Conferral of the degree is symblized by the awarding of the bachelor of arts or bachelor of science hood and presentation of the diploma.

 Students who have completed at least 32 credits toward their bachelor of arts or bachelor of science degree and who have no more than 2 credits remaining to fulfill all major and minor requirements are also eligible to participate in the Commencement ceremony.
 This same policy applies to nursing students who have no more than 1 credit remaining.
 Students who wish to participate must submit a graduation application.
 It is expected that these students will complete their remaining requirements at Mills, either during summer or fall immediately following Commencement, or petition the ASC to complete their degree “In Absentia” provided the remaining credits are not major requirements, and the student has not already reached the transfer credit maximum.